Palethorpes: History

 Palethorpes became a part of Northern Foods, at that time the UK's largest manufacturer of meat and savoury products, in 1991.
 It became part of the Chilled Foods division known as Premium Savoury Products.
 In January 2007 Northern Foods sold most of its Savoury Pastry business to Vision Capital; this included Pork Farms, Bowyers and Palethorpes.

 Now rebranded by Vision Capital as Addo Food Group, the Market Drayton plant presently employs 700 people.
 The company supplies foods to leading retailers to be sold under their own brand names.
 Customer companies include Asda and Sainsbury's.

+In 2021, the merger of Winterbotham Darby and Addo Food Group formed the Compleat Food Group, which has taken over the Palethorpes brand and assets.